valentinsulzer/PyBaMM.jl/README.md

 # PyBaMM.jl

+> This repository is now archived and read-only.
+It is not expected to work in its current state.

 PyBaMM.jl is a common interface binding for the [PyBaMM](pybamm.org) Python battery modeling package.
 It uses the [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl) interop in order to retrieve the equations from python in a Julia-readable form.